Elliot518/ChineseCulture/Culture/EthnicGroups/README.md

 Shi.
 Yandi was also a legendary ruler whose surname was Jiang and assumed name was Shennong Shi.
-Both Huangdi and Yandi lived in the late period of China's primitive society about 4,000 or 5,000 years ago, and were the leaders of two different tribes living along the Yellow River in present-day Shaanxi Province.
-A war once broke out between Yandi's tribe and the Dongyi group headed by Chiyou in east China; Yandi's tribe allied with Huangdi's to defeat Chiyou.
+Both Huangdi and Yandi lived in the late period of China's primitive society about 4,000 or 5,000 years ago, and they were the leaders of two different tribes living along the Yellow River in present-day Shanxi Province. <br>
+A war once broke out between Yandi's tribe and the Dongyi group which was leaded by Chiyou in east China; Yandi's tribe allied with Huangdi's to defeat Chiyou.
 Conflicts later occurred between Yandi's tribe and Huangdi's, and Yandi's tribe was assimilated into Huangdi's after the it was defeated.
 After long term association and integration, Huangdi's tribe, Yandi's tribe, Dongyi